FeatureBaseDB/www/content/blog/adding-rle-support.md

 * Operation support: early on, we only needed a subset of binary operations, notably missing were `XOR` and `NOT`.
 * Incompatible file spec differences:
   * Our "cookie" is always bytes 0-3; our container count is always bytes 4-7, never bytes 2-3.
 This just simplifies the logic of writing and reading files.
-Our magic number matches the Roaring magic number (TODO which seems like an unfortunate oversight).
+Our magic number matches the Roaring magic number.
   * Our cookie includes file format version in bytes 2-3 (equal to zero for this release).
   * Our offset header section is always included.
 In the spec it is left out for small bitmaps, which explains why it is not rolled into the offset/key section.
 This is unneccessary parsing complexity for us.
   * RLE runs are serialized as [start, last], not [start, length].